Week 5 - Containers & CI/CD

 What a registry does

 A registry stores container images so they can be pulled from other machines, CI runners, or cloud services.
-Docker Hub is the default public registry.
-ACR is a private registry tied to your Azure subscription.
+Without a registry, the only way to get an image onto another machine is to build it there from source, which defeats the reproducibility goal.

 The full image name combines all three: hyfregistry.azurecr.io/weather-pipeline:1.0